Create a beautiful bird feeder wreath

 Craft stores have all sorts of pods like the lotus shown here.
 They make great mini-feeders.
 Just drop in a handful of loose birdseed or a few cranberries, as in the photo above.

-Simply pierce a small apple with a wooden floral pick as shown in the photo here and hot glue the pick in place.
+Simply pierce a small apple with a wooden floral pick (or a kabob skewer) as shown in the photo here and hot glue the pick in place.
 Replace the apple when needed by pulling it off the skewer and popping a new piece of fruit back on.

 Tie on oranges